JairParra/Dating_Rental_Database_Project/p3deliverables_README.txt

 ## Question 4
 - The database also includes dynamic visualizations integrated in the main application, which call the script user_interface/visualizations.py, which uses Python Pandas, numpy, matplotlib and seaborn along with database interaction to output the figures.
-These output figures can be found under the repository main README, as well as in ./figs , and also make part of the \demos directory.
+These output figures can be found under the repository main README, as well as in ./figs , and also make part of the /demos directory.

 ## Question 5
 - See above.